Germany–Poland relations: Interbellum (1918–1939)

 After Poland regained independence in 1918, it sought to regain its former western regions, and the Polish Greater Poland uprising of 1918–19 and Silesian Uprisings against Germany broke out in the disputed regions of Greater Poland and Upper Silesia.
+In addition, the German Army still occupied parts of eastern Polish lands, but in February 1919 Germany allowed the Polish Army to cross through the occupied territories to the front to repel attacks by Soviet Russia at the start of the Polish–Soviet War.
+Polish authorities still feared German cooperation with Soviet Russia against Poland.
+Several German politicians called for Germany to establish relations with Soviet Russia, and Hugo Haase stated that Russians have the right to seize "their territories."
+In 1920, Friedrich von Boetticher assumed that Soviet Russia would recognize Germany's pre-World War I borders, and that Poland, deprived of western lands, would only survive until the end of the Polish–Soviet War, but Germany rejected a Soviet proposal for a joint war against Poland.
+On July 20, 1920, Germany declared neutrality with regard to the Polish–Soviet War.
+During the war some 36,000 to 48,300 Soviet troops and nearly 2,400 Poles were interned in Germany.

 Eventually, Poland regained the majority of the lands lost to Prussia in the Partitions of Poland, and parts of the territories lost even earlier, including the industrialized part of Upper Silesia in 1922.
 Germany remained hostile to Poland and refused to regard the German-Polish border as permanent nor even Poland's independence itself.
 Already in 1922, Chief of the German Army Hans von Seeckt stated: Poland's existence is intolerable and incompatible with the essential conditions of Germany's life.
 Poland must go and will go - as a result of her internal weakness and of action by Russia - with our aid.

 A German–Polish customs war began in 1925, but in 1934 Nazi Germany and Poland signed the German–Polish declaration of non-aggression.
 A trade agreement followed.

 Two conferences addressed the matter of the school history-books used in Poland and in Germany: